datanav/docs/technical/crmoffice-membercare.rst

      - "string"

-Crmoffice Activities to Membercare Countries
+CRMOffice Activities to MemberCare Countries
 --------------------------------------------
-Every Crmoffice Activities will be synchronized with a Membercare Countries.
+Every CRMOffice Activities will be synchronized with a MemberCare Countries.

-Once a link between a Crmoffice Activities and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Activities and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Activities and a Membercare Countries:
+The following properties are synchronized between a CRMOffice Activities and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Activities Property
+   * - CRMOffice Activities Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - address.country
      - name
      - "string"

-Crmoffice Companies to Membercare Countries
+CRMOffice Companies to MemberCare Countries
 -------------------------------------------
-Every Crmoffice Companies will be synchronized with a Membercare Countries.
+Every CRMOffice Companies will be synchronized with a MemberCare Countries.

-Once a link between a Crmoffice Companies and a Membercare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Companies and a MemberCare Countries is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Companies and a Membercare Countries:
+The following properties are synchronized between a CRMOffice Companies and a MemberCare Countries:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Companies Property
+   * - CRMOffice Companies Property
-     - Membercare Countries Property
+     - MemberCare Countries Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - postAddress.country
      - name
      - "string"